 Climate outlooks describe the chances that conditions will be below-normal, near-normal, or above-normal for the outlook period indicated.
 The U.S. Monthly Drought Outlook is issued at the end of each calendar month and is valid for the upcoming month.
-The Outlooks predicts whether drought will emerge, stay the same or get better over the next 30 days or so.
+The outlook predicts whether drought will emerge, persist, improve, or be removed over the next 30 days or so.

 Where do these data come from?